This post may contain affiliate links which won’t change your price but will share some commission.

-Here's an entree that is a guaranteed family-pleaser in my house!
-This Ground Turkey Pasta Broccoli Dinner is ready in 30 minutes or less, AND it's a complete dinner all in one dish.
-Absolutely my kind of recipe!
+This is an entree that is a guaranteed family-pleaser in my house!
+My Ground Turkey Pasta Broccoli Dinner is ready in 30 minutes or less, AND it's a complete dinner all in one dish.
+Absolutely my kind of easy recipe!

-This recipe is on of my weeknight go-to meals, and here's why!
+This recipe is one of my weeknight go-to meals, and here's why! 👩🏻🍳

-- This recipe is so easy to make, yet I always get big smiles when I tell the kids we are having this for dinner.
+- This recipe is such an easy weeknight dinner, yet I always get big smiles when I tell the kids we are having this for dinner.

 - It doesn't take much time or much brain-power to make this.
 I confess that I'm often a little fried at the end of the workday, and I really don't want to undertake a big project to get dinner on the table!